a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Here are the connections with uncertainty replaced:
 **Code > Practices + Principles + Philosophies  > Quality  > Value**

+In future articles we'll explore Code, Practices, Principles, and Philosophies.
+In this article, we'll dive into quality and value.

+Terms to Know:
-**Value** is people's desires satisfied.
+ - **Value** is people's desires satisfied.
-**Quality** is code's ability to satisfy people's desires.
+ - **Quality** is code's ability to satisfy people's desires.
-**Code > Practices + Principles + Philosophies** we'll break those down in later articles.
-Let's explore the first two.

-#### Quality Attributes
+#### Quality
 Quality is like Ice Cream.
 It comes in flavors.
 Different flavors exist because people and organizations have different desires.

 You might have heard terms like "flexibility", "reliability", and "usability" before.
 Those are quality flavors.
 Quality flavors are called system quality attributes.
-To have a good mix, you have to choose attributes that correspond to people and organization desires.

-Making that choice can be overwhelming.
 There are [many](https://www.infoq.com/articles/atam-quality-attributes) [software](https://msdn.microsoft.com/en-us/library/ee658094.aspx) [system](https://ewh.ieee.org/r2/southern_nj/BarbacciOct03.pdf) [quality](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.101.5016&rep=rep1&type=pdf) [attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes).
+Choosing those that best meet organizational desires can seem overwhelming.
 A good place to start is focusing on 1-3 attributes whose definitions seem most critical to your organization.
 For example, we desire our planes stay airborn, so reliability is an important quality attribute in airplane software.
 Businesses often desire quick adaptation to market conditions, so changeability is a important quality attribute in many businesses.

-This series of articles will focus on changeability since most developers work for a business of some sort.  **Changeability**: How fast you or others can make error-free code changes to produce the desired behaviors.
+This series of articles will focus on changeability since most developers work for a business of some sort.  **Changeability**: How fast you or others can make error-free code changes to satisfy desires.
+Other attributes similar to changeability are modifiability and maintainability.

 Things to be aware of:
   - Quality attributes often have overlapping definitions